Character appearance

 In most cases, you should use an existing HumanoidDescription instead of a default new HumanoidDescription by referencing an existing player character, avatar outfit, or user ID.

-From the Player Character
+From the player character

 Use the following code sample to create a new HumanoidDescription based on the player character's current properties: